rktjmp/lush.nvim/README.md

 ### 2. Define your colors with the HSL module

 HSL (Hue, Saturation, Lightness) is an alternative color representation to RGB.
-In HSL, hue varies between 0 and 360 —like a color wheel—, and both saturation and lightness vary between 0 and 100 —like percentages—.
+In HSL, hue varies between 0 and 360 — like a color wheel, and both saturation and lightness vary between 0 and 100 —like percentages.

-The main advantage of HSL is that it allows you to create color palettes using simple transformations.
+The main advantage of HSL is that it allows you to create color palettes using simple, easy to reckon transformations.

 For example, if you want to get the complement of a color, you rotate 180°.

 ```lua